metaory/confsubst/README.md

 ## Example Use Cases

-#### Generate Environment Variables at Runtime and Substitute config file placeholders with it
+#### Generate Environment Variables at Runtime & Substitute config file placeholders with it

 `Pre Hook` to **generate** some variables at runtime